Infopisteprojekti/infopiste/documentation/backend.md

 - `end`: end time for the reservation
 - `location`: the `displayName` and `locationType` of the `room` where the reservation takes place.

+`/api/forms` returns all user-uploaded Forms.

+ A `Form` is a mongoose model containing:

+- `title`: title string
+- `startDate`: the start time for the notice
+- `endDate`: the end time for the notice
+- `fileUrl`: URL for the uploaded PDF file.

 # Running the backend

 ## Staging server